 Mountain Ridge Trail: This trail offers the hikers beautiful views and an intimate trip through diverse plant communities, while enjoying the craftsmanship of native stone steps.
 As you enter the strenuous 2-mile trail from the park office, it ascends the mountain through each overlook, to the upper parking area.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Mount Jefferson State Natural Area.
 Click the Events link on the Park Menu to the left to search our database of park events.

 To arrange a special exploration of Mount Jefferson State Natural Area for your group or class, contact the park office.
 Mount Jefferson has a rich natural and cultural history, and the area has played an important role in the community.
 By special request, park rangers and/or local historians can guide you through the natural and cultural history of Mount Jefferson.

 Educational materials about Mount Jefferson State Natural Area have been developed for grades 5-7 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Mount Jefferson program introduces students to basic geologic processes, rocks and minerals of the area.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.
 To learn more about environmental education or to search our database of upcoming workshops, please click the Education tab, above.

 Picnicking: The picnic area is located in a beautiful wooded location near the summit of Mount Jefferson.
 Facilities include 19 tables and eight grills.
-Also included is a six-table handicapped-accessible picnic shelter with a fireplace, large grill and drinking fountain.
+Also included is an eight-table handicapped-accessible picnic shelter with a fireplace, large grill and drinking fountain.
 The shelter may be reserved.
 Restrooms (not handicapped accessible) are located nearby.